 While RootsMagic may have historical place name prompts, they do not force you to use either historic or modern location names in your tree.

-However, when you run a place cleanup on Family Tree Maker, it attempts to force you into using modern place names.
+However, when you run a place clean-up on Family Tree Maker, it attempts to force you into using modern place names.

 If you attempt to use British North America, Upper Canada, or Baden without Germany, you will see prompts telling you the place name needs standardizing.
-Additionally, the place name sorting feature does not nest smaller political locales under the country of Baden or Upper Canada it does for Germany or Canada.
+Additionally, the place name sorting feature does not nest smaller political locales under the country of Baden or Upper Canada, but it does for Germany or Canada.

 While I understand Family Tree Maker is using the Ancestry platform standard for member trees, it's frustrating for users who wish to have historically accurate place names.